 If, after the Priority Builds are complete, there are fewer starships than the starship limit, standard builds will be performed until the starship limit is hit.
 These will occur at starbases in sequence, in ascending order by planetary ID number, and the position in sequence will be remembered between turns.
 Priority builds which occur at a starbase scheduled for a standard build during that build phase will not set, bypass, or circumvent the build queue.
 Note: All ship cloning takes place during this build subphase.

-On those builds which consume PBPs, 1 PBP will be consumed for each 50 KT (or fraction thereof) of starship hull mass.
+On those builds which consume PBPs, 1 PBP will be consumed for each 50 KT (or fraction thereof) of starship hull mass, up to a maximum of 20 PBP.
+All starships with a hull mass of over 1000 KT will cost 20 PBP to Priority Build.

 Priority Build Points can be earned in several ways: